-Isabelle was recently elected to the Bar Representation Committee at The Honourable Society Lincoln’s Inn.
+Isabelle currently sits on the Bar Representation Committee at The Honourable Society Lincoln’s Inn.
 In this role, she represents the interest members of the Hall, in particular junior members and those practising outside of London.
 She has recently been elected representative for the Northern Circuit at the Inn.

 During her time at university, Isabelle was elected President of her University Bar Society.
 Through this, she organised events for students wishing to pursue a career at the Bar with a view to increasing access to the profession.
 She also volunteered with organisations including Street Law and the Refugee Council.

 Debating Shield Competition, Semi-Finalist, Lincoln’s Inn

 Bar Professional Training Course with LLM, BPP University London

 LLB (Hons), Queen Mary University of London

 Isabelle Haddad is a practising barrister, who is regulated by the Bar Standards Board.
 Details of information held by the BSB about Isabelle can be found here.